bhurtyalkritan/AppstractifyBeta/README.md

 2. Plotly Express - For interactive plotting in Python.
 3. Feel free to reach out for any questions or issues!

-Make sure to replace placeholders such as `your-username` and update sections like `Acknowledgments` with accurate information about the libraries or tools you used in your project.